Translator5/PlayOnLinux-InstallScripts/readme.md

 ###### Note: The auto-download is unreliable due to the installer executable/checksum changing occasionally.
 It is recommended to download the [installer] separately and choose to install via the local option.

+## More FPS & pretty windows

+To fix the FPS and get pretty windows, simply enabled the folloging in your winecfg, category staging.
+CSMT
+VAAPI
+EAX
+GTK3

 ## Post-Install

 ###### Crash on open Shop in [League of Legends]